MrBadinger/Minority_Report/README.md

 # Minneapolis Police Incident Analysis
-The goal of this project was to develop machine learning models that could be used to predict crime incident rates in the future.
+The goal of this project was use crime incident data from 2010-2020 to develop machine learning models that could be used to predict crime incident rates in the future.

 ## Models
 1. b_model.ipynb<br>